perama-v/TODD/README.md

   ]
 }
 ```
+The CID of this manifest is broadcast by storing it in the smart contract
+that implements EIP-generic-attributable-manifest-broadcaster, deployed on mainnet at
+`0x0c316b7042b419d07d343f2f4f5bd54ff731183d`:

 ### address-appearance-index
 The address-appearance-index comprises a database that records the transaction ids (block and
 index) for all addresses that appear during transaction execution.